marcinpaszenda/Car-Rental/README.md

 ### How to run

-- Beckend: sample query [link]
+- Backend: sample query [link]
 - Frontend: [repository_link]

 ### Project status

-I created a beckend application that supports the database and deployed it to heroku.
+I created a backend application that supports the database and deployed it to heroku.
-This application connects to the front using RestTemplete.
+This application connects to the front using RestTemplate.
 I am currently starting work on a GUI with Vaadin.
 Then I will start developing new functionalities.